 What else can I tell you about me?
 I am an avid networker (ask me about SuperNodes and BNI).
 I love Syracuse basketball.
 I am in a book club and a film club.
 I have been gluten-free since 2005.
 I produced a short film.
 I am an original NY Liberty season ticket holder (1997-2008).

-I am a volunteer instructor at the Support Center for Non-Profit Management.
-My workshops are on the press release (traditional and social).
+I was a volunteer instructor at the Support Center for Non-Profit Management.
+My workshops were on the press release (traditional and social).
+I met some great people and future clients there.

 At end of 2011, I became a Director Consultant for BNI Manhattan, the largest referral organization in the world.
 If you believe that “networking is helping others as a way of growing your business,” then we must connect.